 He says the project team obtained speedy approval of the revised design from relevant authorities and the contractor swiftly mobilised its plant and equipment to implement the revised design.
 Through collaboration, the project team substantially reduced the overall depths of bored piles by 33% and achieved timely completion of the foundation works.

-Mott MacDonald transport director Ole Wong says NEC also enabled the parties to develop a collaborative solution for a clash between an uncharted 1.4 m diameter water main and a footbridge pile cap.
+Mott MacDonald transport director Ole Wong says NEC also enabled the parties to develop a collaborative solution for a clash between an uncharted concrete surround of a 1.4 m diameter water main and a footbridge pile cap.
 ‘The scheme, with additional temporary support to allow early erection of the footbridge steel truss prior to completion of the pile cap, was worked out between the contractor, project manager and supervisor under the NEC spirit.’

 Cost savings design